MusicPlayerDaemon/MPD/doc/user.rst

 A crash bug report needs to contain a "backtrace".

-First of all, your :proragm:`MPD` executable must not be "stripped" (i.e. debug information deleted).
+First of all, your :program:`MPD` executable must not be "stripped" (i.e. debug information deleted).
 The executables shipped with Linux distributions are usually stripped, but some have so-called "debug" packages (package mpd-dbg or mpd-dbgsym on Debian, mpd-debug on other distributions).
 Make sure this package is installed.

 You can extract the backtrace from a core dump, or by running :program:`MPD` in a debugger, e.g.: